-As a writer on HubPages.com for many years, I have built a library of money-making online articles that pay me five figures a year.
-In this brief and concise article I will walk you step-by-step through the HubPages sign-up process.
+As a writer on HubPages for many years, I have built a library of money-making online articles that pay me five figures a year.
+In this brief and concise article, I will walk you step-by-step through the HubPages sign-up process.
 It’s not complicated, but there are a few rules and requirements that you will need to understand if you, too, want to make money as a HubPages writer.

 Step One: Visit the Site

 You can get started right away on HubPages with their simple, free, no-obligation sign-up form.
-It’s the first step to making it all work, but if you sign up and decide to never visit the site again, that's fine, too -- there are no strings, and no one ever contacts you.
+It's the first step to making it all work, but if you sign up and decide to never visit the site again, that's fine, too—there are no strings, and no one ever contacts you.
 Signing up is a basic process that won't pose any problems for the average person who is used to being online.
 The landing page and instructions are easy and clear.

 You do to choose a user name, and this requires a little thought.
 It's not terribly clear from the instructions, but you need to know that once you choose a name, you can't change it.
-HubPages suggests you simply use your real name or a “real sounding” fake name, and in most cases this is the best way to go.
+HubPages suggests you simply use your real name or a "real-sounding" fake name, and in most cases, this is the best way to go.
 Many writers choose a pen name, which is kind of part of the fun, in my opinion.

-The name on your account cannot be changed.
+I wish someone had told me that the name on your account cannot be changed.
 I made a basic mistake early in my HubPages career and had to start over with a new account, all because I chose a name that wasn't a good fit for the kind of writing I wanted to do.

 Step Two: Write Your Bio

 What do you want others to know about you?
 Your bio should be a brief, well-written, general paragraph.
 Not many people will read it, but it's still worth spending some time to choose your words carefully.
 Mine is very simple and straightforward, with minimal details about myself.